fdq09eca/js-tetris/README.md

 # TetrisJS

-a simple implementation of tetris in JS
+a simple implementation of Tetris in JS

 ## How to play